lrq3000/openarena_engine_serversidedemos/README.md

 * many "A demo is already being recorded/played.
 Use demo_stop and retry." messages printed when playing a demo client-side.

 * remove developer prints

+* ExcessivePlus: when replaying a demo, democlients are not spectatable anymore after a variable amount of time, and are set to Away state.
+This is because of xp_inactivitySpectator timer.
+This was fixed by setting an appropriate localhost remote addr for the demo clients.

+* when recording a demo and stopping it, the demo file is still left open and locked until the game/server is closed.

 * port to the latest openarena engine based on the latest ioquake3 (should change the demoExt management in files.c)